liveforeverx/monadic/README.md

 ## Custom monads

-You use your own monads:
+You can use your own monads:

     monadic MyMonad do
       ...